xigxog/kubefox/docs/quickstart.md

     hello-world-frontend-6c42fbb-5d998f5cb-t9qp6   1/1     Running   0          6m1s
     ```

 Surprise, nothing has changed!
-KubeFox dynamically injects context at request
+KubeFox is dynamically injecting the context per
-time, not at deployment time.
-That means it can continue to use the same pods.
+request just like when you changed environments above.

 Check out the rest of the docs for more.
 If you run into any problems please let
 us know on [GitHub Issues](https://github.com/xigxog/kubefox/issues).